Edmund Muskie: Marriage and children

 Jane Frances Gray was born February 12, 1927, in Waterville to Myrtie and Millage Guy Gray.
-Growing up she was voted "prettiest in school" in high school and at age 15, started her first job in a dress shop.
-At age 18, she was hired to be a bookkeeper and saleswoman in an exclusive haute couture boutique in Waterville.
-While there a mutual friend tried to introduce her to Muskie while he was working in the city as a lawyer.
+Growing up, she was voted "prettiest in school" in high school and at age 15, started her first job, in a dress shop.
+At age 18, Gray was hired to be a bookkeeper and saleswoman in an exclusive haute couture boutique in Waterville.
+While there, a mutual friend tried to introduce her to Muskie while he was working in the city as a lawyer.
 She had Gray model the dresses in the shop window while he was walking to work.
 Muskie came into the shop one day and invited her to a gala event.
-At the time she was 19 and he was 32; their difference in age stirred controversy in the town.
+At the time, she was 19 and he was 32; their difference in age stirred controversy in the town.
 However, after eighteen months of courting Gray and her family, she agreed to marry him in a private ceremony in 1948.
 Gray and Muskie had five children: Stephen (born 1949), Ellen (born 1950), Melinda (born 1956), Martha (born 1958, d.
 2006), and Edmund Jr. (born 1961).
 The Muskies lived in a yellow cottage at Kennebunk Beach while they lived in Maine.